syncfusion-content/flutter-docs/Flutter/xlsio/working-with-data.md

 {% endhighlight %}

+The following screenshot represents generated Excel file when importing List\<Object> in vertical into Excel worksheet using Flutter XlsIO.

 ![importList](images/ImportListV.jpg)

 The following code snippet shows how to import list of data in horizontal into a worksheet using **importList** method.